 Kosola House

 The Kosola House is a large, traditional Ostrobothnian peasant house built of logs.
-It is beautifully located on a river shore in the middle of a nationally valuable cultural landscape in South Ostrobothnia.
+It is beautifully located on a river shore in the middle of a nationally valuable cultural landscape in South Ostrobothnia in Western Finland.

 South Ostrobothnia in Finland is as distinctive and exotic as Scotland in the UK.
 The dialect spoken in the region might well be a language of its own, the musical tradition is very rich, and the people of the region have a strong provincial identity.
 The most distinctive feature of the landscape are the vast expanses of cultivated fields and the large, traditional Ostrobothnian peasant houses made of logs that still dominate the landscape here and there.
 South Ostrobothnia is a province of culture and food, criss-crossed by its slowly flowing rivers.